spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

   # XX
 ```

-Remove your existing Podfile.lock and Pods folder to ensure no conflicts, then install the pods...
+Remove your existing Podfile.lock and Pods folder to ensure no conflicts, then install the pods:

 ```sh
 $ npx pod-install